AIGeeksGroup/PresentAgent/README.md

 >
 > ### [Paper]() | [HF Demo](https://huggingface.co/spaces/AIGeeksGroup/PresentAgent) | [Papers With Code]() | [HF Paper]()

+> [!TIP]
-To learn more about PresentAgent, please see the following presentation video, which was generated entirely by PresentAgent without any manual curation.
+> 🙋🏻‍♀️ To learn more about PresentAgent, please see the following presentation video, which was generated entirely by PresentAgent **without** any manual curation.

 https://github.com/user-attachments/assets/240d3ae9-61a1-4e5f-98d7-9c20a99f4c2b